Some Pictures of Acton, Middlesex

 The Parish Church has been enlarged, and rebuilt to reflect the prosperity of the town.
 The Church remains a focal point in the centre of the town, and the award of a grant for the repairs and improvements to the Church will be seen as a significant contribution the regeneration of the town of Acton.

-Visit St Mary's own Website
+Visit St Mary's own website

 Acton Baptist Church